St Edmund Campion Catholic School

+History

 In September 1975, Sister Bernadette, headmistress of St. Margaret Clitherow School, Sister Ingrid, headmistress of St. Agnes’ school and Mr. Doherty, Headmaster of St. Thomas of Canterbury handed over their keys to Mr. Loughran, the headmaster of the newly formed St. Edmund Campion School, which opened using the three sites of the constituent schools.

 Until September 2004, the school was situated on two sites.
 Works completed in 2005 integrated the campus.

 In September 2005, the school was granted Specialist Language college status.

 Previously a voluntary aided school administered by Birmingham City Council, in February 2020 St Edmund Campion Catholic School converted to academy status.
 The school is now sponsored by the St John Paul II Multi-Academy Company.

 The school benefits from retreats to Soli House, Ogwen Cottage an outdoor activities centre in Snowdonia, Alton Castle.
 Members of the student body make annual pilgrimages to Lourdes with the Birmingham Diocese.